awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-log-file-validation-digest-file-structure.md

   `SHA256withRSA`

-## Digest File Chaining<a name="cloudtrail-log-file-validation-digest-file-chaining"></a>
+## Digest file chaining<a name="cloudtrail-log-file-validation-digest-file-chaining"></a>

 The fact that each digest file contains a reference to its previous digest file enables a "chaining" that permits validation tools like the AWS CLI to detect if a digest file has been deleted\.
 It also allows the digest files in a specified time range to be successively inspected, starting with the most recent first\.

 **Note**
 When you disable log file integrity validation, the chain of digest files is broken after one hour\.
 CloudTrail will not create digest files for log files that were delivered during a period in which log file integrity validation was disabled\.
 For example, if you enable log file integrity validation at noon on January 1, disable it at noon on January 2, and re\-enable it at noon on January 10, digest files will not be created for the log files delivered from noon on January 2 to noon on January 10\.
 The same applies whenever you stop CloudTrail logging or delete a trail\.

 If logging is stopped or the trail is deleted, CloudTrail will deliver a final digest file\.
 This digest file can contain information for any remaining log files that cover events up to and including the `StopLogging` event\.